usc-isi-i2/kgtk/docs/import/import_ntriples.md

  * The ntriples entries hav been converted into KGTK File Format.
  * Certain ntriples data types, such as numbers and some date/time formats, have been converted into KGTK data types.
  * The file-local IDs have had the "_ in replaced with a file-local UUID.
-   * The UUID itself has been prefixed, here isht "X", so it will be a KGTK symbol, not a KGTK number.
+   * The UUID itself has been prefixed, here with "X", so it will be a KGTK symbol, not a KGTK number.
  * The long URIs have been converted into a prefix and suffix.
    * The prefixes are listed in "prefix_expansion" records at the en of the file.
    * Certain well-known URI families have preassigned, short prefixes
    * Other URI families have UUIDs, prefixed by "n", as the prefix
+   * When `--build-new-namespaces=False`, only the prefixes read from the namespace file will be used, and nonmatching URLs will not have new prefixes assigned.
+If the namespace file is not specified, or is empty, no new prefixes will be generated.

 #### Reject File